kenhanscombe/ukbproject/README.md

 <pre>
 Usage: prj [OPTIONS] COMMAND [ARGS]...

-Sets up a UKB project on Rosalind storing common data and utilities in the parent directory, at resources/ and bin/ respectively.
+Sets up a UKB project on Rosalind/CREATE storing common data and utilities in the parent directory, at resources/ and bin/ respectively.

 Options:
   --version  Show the version and exit.
+  --hpc TEXT  Either "ROSALIND" (default) or "CREATE".
+Sets path to UKB data.
   --help     Show this message and exit.

 Commands: